swindon-rs/swindon/docs/config/main.rst

 .. sect:: routing

-   Describes routing table for all input requests. :ref:`routing`
+   Describes routing table for all input requests.
+See :ref:`routing`

    Example::